2snEM6/BenefitsCalculator/README.md

 ### Prerequisites

- - Docker for Mac or Docker for Windows
+ - Docker for Mac, Linux or Windows

 ### How to run it